Anderson's orthogonality catastrophe

 of the overlap of the $N$-body ground states $\Phi^N_{L}$ and $\Psi^N_{L}$ of a given fermionic system in a box of length $L$ with and without a perturbation in the thermodynamic limit $L\to\infty$, $N\to\infty$, $N/L^{d} \to \text{const.} >0$.
 Here, $d\in\N$ is the spatial dimension.

-The AOC has proved to be an extremely robust phenomenon with consequences reaching far beyond this single-impurity problem, and it continues to attract attention in the physical literature.
+The AOC leads to physically important effects, like Fermi-edge singularities in the X-ray edge problem \cite{PhysRev.178.1097,RevModPhys.62.929}.
+It has proved to be an extremely robust phenomenon with consequences reaching far beyond single-impurity problems, and it continues to attract attention in the physics literature.
 Recent studies \cite{PhysRevB.72.125301,PhysRevLett.106.107402,PhysRevLett.108.190601,PhysRevB.85.155413} considered this effect in optical absorption or emission involving a single quantum-dot level hybridising with a Fermi sea.
 The absorption or emission of a photon induces a sudden local perturbation in the Fermi sea with consequences similar to that in the classical X-ray edge problem.
 Other manifestations in mesoscopic systems of current interest, such as graphene, can be found, e.g., in \cite{PhysRevB.72.035310,PhysRevB.76.115407,PhysRevB.82.125312}.

 P.\ W.\ Anderson was the first to explain the behaviour \eqref{catastrophe} in the late 1960ies.
 He considered a non-interacting Fermi gas in three dimensions and its perturbation by a compactly supported single-particle potential.
 In this setting he used Hadamard's inequality to estimate the Slater determinant of the two ground states from above -- see also Lemma~\ref{lemmaoverlap} -- and a subsequent informal computation, which led to